 New York City subway train derails in collision with another train, injuring more than 20 people

-NEW YORK (AP) — A New York City subway train derailed Thursday after being sideswiped by another train, leaving more than 20 people with minor injuries including some who were brought to hospitals, city police said.
+NEW YORK (AP) — A New York City subway train derailed Thursday after colliding with another train at low speed, leaving more than 20 people with minor injuries and causing major service disruptions across Manhattan during the afternoon rush hour, authorities said.

-A 1 train and a Metropolitan Transportation Authority work train were both traveling northbound near the 96th Street station on Manhattan’s Upper West Side when they sideswiped each other at about 3 p.m., police said at the scene.
+At about 3 p.m. on the Upper West Side, a 1 train carrying about 300 passengers and an out-of-service Metropolitan Transportation Authority train with four workers on board hit each other near the 96th Street station, police and transit officials said at the scene.
 A “derailment” happens when at least one wheel of a train leaves the track.

+The collision knocked out service on the 1, 2 and 3 lines in most of Manhattan, the MTA said.
+Crews were working Thursday night to clear the tracks and hoping to get service resumed by Friday morning’s commute, but that was not guaranteed, officials said.

+Photos posted on social media by city emergency management officials showed the passenger train partially off the tracks in an area that had a track-switching mechanism.
+Officials said there were no immediate signs of equipment failure and investigators were seeing if human error was involved.

+“Thankfully there were no serious injuries,” Davey said at a news conference.
+“Obviously two trains should not be bumping into one another.
+We are going to get to the bottom of that.”

+The aging New York subway system has struggled in recent years with power outages, signal problems and other breakdowns.

-About 300 people were evacuated from the passenger train that derailed, and firefighters also evacuated a few hundred people from a third train that wasn’t involved but had to stop in the tunnel because of the collision.
+Firefighters helped remove passengers from the in-service train as well as a few hundred more people from another train that was not involved but had to stop in the tunnel because of the collision.

-The collision caused major disruptions to the 1, 2 and 3 lines during the afternoon rush hour.
-The MTA said there was no service on those lines in most of Manhattan on Thursday afternoon.

-The MTA said there had been a derailment, but did not confirm the cause.

 The NYPD said seven passengers and one crew member were taken to hospitals.
 At least 20 emergency vehicles were on the scene, including police, fire and MTA responders.